 “My illusions didn’t have anything to do with being a fine actress.
-I knew how third rate I was.
-I could actually feel my lack of talent, as if it were cheap clothes I was wearing inside.
+I knew how the third rate I was.
+I could actually feel my lack of talent as if it were cheap clothes I was wearing inside.
 But, my God, how I wanted to learn, to change, to improve!”

 – Marilyn Monroe

-The movie The Misfits, was written by her once husband and playwright, Arthur Miller, to satisfy the deep desire of her to play an important and meaningful role, (Marilyn had appeared as a ‘dumb gorgeous blond’ in most roles and was getting only more of the same).
-Through it, he had hoped that she would finally see herself as a worthy actor and perhaps that may salvage their crumbling marriage; the play After the Fall, by Miller again was written after their divorce and was loosely based on his relationship with himself, but essentially spoke of Monroe and him and how doomed their marriage was from the first day.
+The movie The Misfits was written by her once husband and playwright, Arthur Miller, to satisfy the sincere desire of her to play an important and meaningful role, (Marilyn had appeared as a ‘dumb gorgeous blond’ in most parts and was getting only more of the same).
+Through it, he had hoped that she would finally see herself as a worthy actor and perhaps that may salvage their crumbling marriage; the play After the Fall, by Miller again was written after their divorce and was loosely based on his relationship with himself, but mostly spoke of Monroe and him and how doomed their marriage was from the first day.

 Monroe died in August 1962.
-Even as her fiftieth death anniversary came and went, she continues to haunt, charm and intrigue us, millions of us, as if she were a breathing and living entity.
-Even today she is as much loved for her sensitivity and sensuality, as she is pitied for her instability and reproached for her drinking and drug dependency.
+Even as her fiftieth death anniversary came and went, she continues to haunt, charm and intrigue us, millions of us as if she were a breathing and living entity.
+Even today, she is as much loved for her sensitivity and sensuality, as she is pitied for her instability and blamed for her drinking and drug dependency.
 Monroe is on eternal trial.

-In 1952, the nude photo scandal threatened to rock her rising career and fame, she was strongly advised to deny having had shot them at all.
-Marilyn instead, came clean in the public and said that she ‘was behind in the rent’ and took what was available.
+In 1952, the nude photo scandal threatened to rock her rising career and fame, and she strongly advised to deny having had shot them at all.
+Marilyn instead, came clean in public and said that she ‘was behind in the rent’ and took what was available.